H2OKing89/shelfr/docs/libation/CLI.md

 echo "NotLiberated books: $NOT_LIBERATED"
 ```

-### Recommended mamfast Enhancement
+### Recommended Shelfr Enhancement

-The current mamfast workflow is correct but could be improved:
+The current Shelfr workflow is correct but could be improved:

 ```python
 # Current (correct but opaque):